HDRASOOL/BAKEEN-THREE-FORK-CLUSTERING/README.md

 The dataset used in this study is not included in this repository unless explicitly provided in the `data` directory.
 Users should refer to the associated publication for information regarding the source and availability of the underlying data.

-## Citation

-If you use this code or methodology, please cite the associated publication:

-> [Authors].
-[Article title].
-[Journal], [Year].
-[DOI]

-The complete citation and DOI will be added following publication.

-## License

-Please refer to the `LICENSE` file for the terms governing reuse of the code in this repository.

-## Contact

-For questions regarding the methodology or code, please contact the corresponding author of the associated publication.